Staff Council Bylaws

 Section 1.
 The Policy and Procedures committee shall draft any reasonable revisions of these bylaws and to inform all members of the Council of the current bylaws.
 All proposed amendments to these bylaws shall be submitted to Policy and Procedures for approval.
 It shall be the duty of this committee to review these amendments for clarity of wording and to insure that they do not conflict with any existing American University policies.

-Section 3.
-The Service committee shall coordinate community assistance (book/media swaps, prom dress drive, professional clothing drive, etc.) and fundraising efforts, of both regular (blood drives, annual turkey drive, dollar challenge, etc.) and emergency (disaster relief) nature.
+Section 2.
+The Service committee shall coordinate community assistance (book/media swap, prom dress drive, professional clothing drive, etc.) and fundraising efforts, of both regular (blood drives, annual turkey drive, dollar challenge, etc.) and emergency (disaster relief) nature.

-Section 6.
-Special committees may be appointed at the discretion of the Chairperson and their members’ terms of office and the extent of their authority shall be designated specifically in the appointment.
+Section 5.
+Special committees may be appointed at the discretion of the Chairperson and their members terms of office and the extent of their authority shall be designated specifically in the appointment.